 “Business Secrets” and Workers’ Control of Industry

 Liberal capitalism, based upon competition and free trade, has completely receded into the past.
 Its successor, monopolistic capitalism, not only does not mitigate the anarchy of the market, but on the contrary imparts to it a particularly convulsive character.
-The necessity of “controlling” economy, of placing state “guidance” over industry and of “planning” is today recognized—at least in words—by almost all current bourgeois and petty-bourgeois tendencies, from fascist to Social Democratic.
+The necessity of “controlling” economy, of placing state “guidance” over industry and of “planning” is today recognised—at least in words—by almost all current bourgeois and petty-bourgeois tendencies, from fascist to Social Democratic.
 With the fascists, it is mainly a question of “planned” plundering of the people for military purposes.
 The Social Democrats prepare to drain the ocean of anarchy with spoonfuls of bureaucratic “planning.”
 Engineers and professors write articles about “technocracy.”
 In their cowardly experiments in “regulation,” democratic governments run head-on into the invincible sabotage of big capital.

-The actual relationship existing between the exploiters and the democratic “controllers” is best characterized by the fact that the gentlemen “reformers” stop short in pious trepidation before the threshold of the trusts and their business “secrets.”
+The actual relationship existing between the exploiters and the democratic “controllers” is best characterised by the fact that the gentlemen “reformers” stop short in pious trepidation before the threshold of the trusts and their business “secrets.”
 Here the principle of “non-interference” with business dominates.
 The accounts kept between the individual capitalist and society remain the secret of the capitalist: they are not the concern of society.
 The motivation offered for the principle of business “secrets” is ostensibly, as in the epoch of liberal capitalism, that of free “competition.”
 In reality, the trusts keep no secrets from one another.
 The business secrets of the present epoch are part of a persistent plot of monopoly capitalism against the interests of society.
 Projects for limiting the autocracy of “economic royalists” will continue to be pathetic farces as long as private owners of the social means of production can hide from producers and consumers the machinations of exploitation, robbery and fraud.
 The abolition of “business secrets” is the first step toward actual control of industry.

 Workers no less than capitalists have the right to know the “secrets” of the factory, of the trust, of the whole branch of industry, of the national economy as a whole.
-First and foremost, banks, heavy industry, and centralized transport should be placed under a magnifying glass.
+First and foremost, banks, heavy industry, and centralised transport should be placed under a magnifying glass.

 The immediate tasks of workers’ control should be to explain the debits and credits of society, beginning with individual business undertakings; to determine the actual share of the national income appropriated by individual capitalists and by the exploiters as a whole; to expose the behind-the-scenes deals and swindles of banks and trusts; finally, to reveal to all members of society that unconscionable squandering of human labor which is the result of capitalist anarchy and the naked pursuit of profits.